Best Portable Inverter Generators: Always Have Backup Power Available

-- Below $500: generators in this price range will vary in terms of features but will fall into the small to medium category and be capable of producing around 3000 watts and under.
+- Under $500: generators in this price range will vary in terms of features but will fall into the small to medium category and be capable of producing around 3000 watts and under.

-- Above $500: These generators will be medium to large (or open-frame) in size.
+- $500 and up: These generators will be medium to large (or open-frame) in size.
 They will be less portable but will offer a greater power output of 3000 watts and above.

 Clean Power Delivery